Hormonal IUD (Mirena)

 - Can remain in place for up to five years

-- Can be removed at any time, followed by a quick return to your normal fertility
+- Can be removed at any time, followed by a quick return to fertility

-- Can be used while breast-feeding — although your health care provider will likely recommend waiting six to eight weeks after childbirth because earlier placement increases the risk of injuring the uterus during placement
+- Can be used while breast-feeding — although you may need to wait six to eight weeks after having a baby so that you don't risk injuring the uterus during placement

-- Doesn't carry the risk of side effects related to birth control methods containing estrogen
+- Doesn't carry the risk of side effects related to birth control that contains estrogen

 Mirena can decrease menstrual bleeding after three or more months of use.
 About 20 percent of women stop having periods after one year of using Mirena.